 • Market Position: Frequently found on wine lists, with growing secondary market demand for well-rated vintages

-While not highly speculative, these wines offer dependable performance in the $50–$80 bracket and can deliver ROI when purchased en primeur.
+These aren’t highly speculative, but they offer dependable performance in the $50 to $80 range and can deliver real ROI when purchased en primeur from the right producers.

 3. Premium and Investment-Grade Sangiovese Wines

-This includes top-tier Brunello di Montalcino Riservas, single-vineyard Chianti Classico Gran Selezione, and iconic Super Tuscans that blend Sangiovese Grosso with Bordeaux varietals.
-These wines are cellar-worthy, globally traded, and often released in limited quantities.
+This is where the serious money plays.
+Top-tier Brunello di Montalcino Riservas, single-vineyard Chianti Classico Gran Selezione, and iconic Super Tuscans blending Sangiovese Grosso with Bordeaux varietals are cellar-worthy, globally traded, and released in deliberately limited quantities.

 • Typical Retail Range: $100–$400